Recommended Shogi Tsume-Shogi(Shogi problem,Shogi puzzle) Learning Sites!!

 It features "real-game style" problems, a massive library, and you can use it right in your browser without downloading anything.
 In short, it’s incredibly user-friendly.
 I highly recommend it.

-Most of the problems are realistic.
+Most of the problems are ones that are likely to occur in actual shogi games.
 If you just want to study Tsume-Shogi for now, solving up to the 3-move puzzles here should be enough.
 However, I do not recommend anything beyond that.
 Because they seem to be AI-generated, you’ll find some really weird problems.
 Sometimes there are multiple solutions, and even if you’ve delivered a mate, the site will tell you it’s "wrong" just because you didn't pick the specific sequence it wanted.

 But since those issues are rare for puzzles up to 3 moves, I’d say it’s personally recommended.
 This site is probably the best place to start your Tsume-Shogi journey.